BCLab-UNM/Swarmathon-Docs/Competition Rules.md

 byte),temperature (low byte)`

 9. All physical and virtual teams are required to submit tech and outreach reports.
 Failure to submit a report will mean your team will not be ranked in the competition, and will be ineligible to advance past the preliminary rounds.

+10. The head judge may disqualify a team at any point during the competition at their discretion.

+11. The head judge may modify these rules due to weather events or unforseen circumstances.